Depth3DLane: Monocular 3D Lane Detection via Depth Prior Distillation: Introduction

 \section{Introduction}

-Monocular 3D lane detection has become essential in autonomous driving due to its efficiency and cost-effectiveness compared to more complex sensor setups.
-Accurate 3D lane detection provides critical information for vehicle localization, navigation, and route planning, making it a foundational component for advanced driver assistance systems.
-However, the inherent challenge of estimating depth from a single image poses significant obstacles, as monocular setups struggle to provide accurate spatial information without the depth cues available in multi-camera or sensor-based systems.
+Monocular 3D lane detection represents a fundamental challenge in autonomous driving, where accurate spatial understanding from single-camera inputs is crucial for vehicle localization, navigation, and safety-critical decision making.
+While cost-effective compared to multi-sensor systems, monocular approaches face the inherent ambiguity of depth estimation from 2D projections.
+This challenge is particularly pronounced in complex driving scenarios where traditional assumptions fail, such as non-planar road surfaces, varying elevations, and far-range detection where spatial accuracy becomes increasingly critical.

 A variety of methodologies have emerged to tackle this challenge, which is illustrated in Figure~\ref{fig:onecol}.
-For example, BEV-LaneDet~\cite{wang2023bev} employs a \textit{Virtual Camera} that transforms front-view images into a consistent BEV representation to ensure spatial consistency, adapting effectively to complex scenarios through a keypoint-based representation of 3D lanes.
-Similarly, GroupLane~\cite{li2024grouplane} introduces a classification strategy within the bird's-eye view (BEV) framework, accommodating lanes in multiple orientations and enabling the interaction of feature information across instance groups.
-CurveFormer~\cite{bai2023curveformer} utilizes sparse query representations and cross-attention mechanisms to effectively regress the polynomial coefficients of 3D lanes.
-Building upon this groundwork, LATR~\cite{luo2023latr} develops lane-aware query generators and dynamic 3D positional embeddings.
-Furthermore, CurveFormer++~\cite{bai2024curveformer++} proposes a single-stage detection method that bypasses the need for image feature view transformations, facilitating direct inference from perspective images.
+Early CNN-based approaches such as BEV-LaneDet~\cite{wang2023bev} employ a \textit{Virtual Camera} that transforms front-view images into a consistent BEV representation, adapting effectively to complex scenarios through keypoint-based lane representation.
+Similarly, Anchor3DLane~\cite{huang2023anchor3dlane} utilizes anchor-based 3D lane detection directly from front-view features, bypassing the need for explicit BEV transformations while maintaining computational efficiency.
+GroupLane~\cite{li2024grouplane} introduces a classification strategy within the BEV framework, accommodating lanes in multiple orientations and enabling feature interaction across instance groups.

-Despite these advances, accurately estimating lane height from monocular images remains challenging.
-The complexity of reconstructing the third dimension from a single front-view (FV) image complicates this task, as accurate height estimation relies heavily on depth information, which reflects the distance from the camera to objects in the scene~\cite{huang2023anchor3dlane, luo2023latr, kim2023d}.
-Existing approaches often rely on model architectures to extract height information but face difficulties due to the absence of well-structured labels designed explicitly for height estimation~\cite{garnett20193d, guo2020gen, wang2023bev, liu2022learning, chen2022persformer, bai2023curveformer}.
-Alternative approaches include direct regression~\cite{li2022reconstruct}, weakly supervised learning using 2D labels~\cite{ai2023ws}, as well as employing LiDAR~\cite{park2024heightlane} and other multi-modal techniques to gather and fuse height data.
-However, these methods either introduce higher equipment and computational costs or fail to achieve precise prediction results.